BitcoinDesign/Guide/guide/resources/design-research.md

 #### [Lightning Network UX Research](https://patestevao.com/work/lightning-network-ux-research/)

-The study conducted to look into the interactions between users and the Lightning payments.
+The study conducted to look into the interactions between users and the lightning payments.
 It also reviewes three well-known projects at that time and looks through their user-experience.

 _2019 by Estevão._